 The TSE caps commissions at 0.1425 percent of the value of a trade.
 Some brokers offer lower commissions for larger traders, though we are unable to document the prevalence of these price concessions.
 Taiwan also imposes a transaction tax on stock sales of 0.3 percent.
-Capital gains (both realized and unrealized) are not taxed, while cash dividends are taxed at ordinary income tax rates for domestic investors and at 20 percent for foreign investors.
+Capital gains (both realized and unrealized) are not taxed, while cash dividends are taxed at ordinary income tax rates for domestic investors and at 20 percent trades data, which provides the timing and execution prices of institutional trades, Cohen et al. use annual data on institutional ownership.
+Thus, the institutional gains that they document are likely underestimated.
+10 Trading also occurred on Saturdays during most of our sample period.
+Before December 1997, Saturday trading occurred from 9:00-11:00.
+From January to March, 1998, stocks were traded only on the second and the fourth Saturday in each month.
+From April 1998 to December 2000, Saturday trading occurred from 9 am to noon.
+From 2001 on, there has been no trading on Saturday.

+for foreign investors.
 Corporate income is taxed at a maximum rate of 25 percent, while personal income is taxed at a maximum rate of 40 percent.